 These pickled carrots are mildly sweetened because of a much kinder sugar - coconut palm sugar.
 It gives a slightly maple flavor that goes so well with carrots.

-A super bonus is that you can make them way in advance because these easy pickled carrots keep so long in the refrigerator.
+You can make them way in advance because these easy pickled carrots keep so long in the refrigerator.
 You can take them out for lunch or dinner or be prepared well in advance for a holiday that is coming up.

 The carrots should stay in the brine a few hours so they can get their zing.
 Store them that way too.
 A jar with a lid or another glass dish with a tight fighting lid will hold them for about 3 weeks.